shivannis/xandr-docs-public/xandr-docs/finance/foreign-exchange-margin.md

 ---
-title: Microsoft Invest - Foreign Exchange Margin
+title: Finance - Foreign Exchange Margin
 description: Foreign exchange margin charges clear media costs in non-USD currencies.
 This offsets the risk of currency fluctuations during buying or selling activity. ms.date: 10/28/2023 ms.custom: finance
 ---

-# Microsoft Invest - Foreign exchange margin
+# Finance - Foreign exchange margin

 Microsoft Advertising charges an **FX Margin** (Foreign Exchange Margin) for clearing media cost in non-USD currencies.
 This charge is applied to offset the risk that Microsoft Advertising assumes due to the natural fluctuations of currency exchange rates during the course of a month of buying/selling activity.
 If you have any questions about this charge, contact your Account Manager.